 390 Intercultural Seminar

 This seminar is offered at selected Dickinson Centers abroad to encourage students to reflect broadly on their site-specific experiences.
 The experiential and the theoretical dimensions of out-of-class experiences such as internships and service learning reinforce and enrich one another, providing students with a window onto the workings of their host society.
 Through readings, class discussions, writing assignments, and presentations, this seminar provides a rigorous academic context for evaluating and understanding the experiential components of the course.
 Offered only at selected Dickinson Centers abroad programs.

-Contact the Center for Global Study and Engagement for the list of programs offeringthis course.
+Contact the Center for Global Study and Engagement for the list of programs offering this course.

 International Business & Management

-MAJOR
+Major

-Fifteen (15) Courses and a non-credit field experience/internship:
+15 courses and a noncredit field experience/internship

-Core economics courses (2)
+CORE ECONOMICS COURSES (2)

-- ECON 111: Introduction to Microeconomics

-- ECON 112: Introduction to Macroeconomics
+ECON 111: Introduction to Microeconomics ECON 112: Introduction to Macroeconomics

-Core business courses (8)
+CORE BUSINESS COURSES (8)

-- 100: Fundamentals of Business
+100: Fundamentals of Business

-- 110: Fundamentals of Accounting
+110: Fundamentals of Accounting

-- 200: Global Economy
+200: Global Economy

-- 220: Managerial Decision Making
+220: Managerial Decision Making

-- 230: International Organizational Behavior
+230: International Organizational Behavior

-- 240: Marketing in a Global Context
+240: Marketing in a Global Context

-- 250: Finance
+250: Finance

-- 400: Senior Seminar in International Business Policy & Strategy
+400: Senior Seminar in International Business Policy & Strategy

-Foreign language elective courses (3)
+FOREIGN LANGUAGE ELECTIVE COURSES (3)

-- Three courses beyond the intermediate level in one foreign language.
+Three courses beyond the intermediate level in one foreign language.
 American Sign Language cannot be used to fulfill the foreign language requirement for the International Business & Management curriculum.

-- -International students who have fulfilled the language requirement in their native language and who do not pursue a second language as part of their program at Dickinson must take three courses with U.S. content in the social sciences or humanities.
+International students who have fulfilled the language requirement in their native language and who

+do not pursue a second language as part of their program at Dickinson must take three courses with U.S. content in the social sciences or humanities.
-Elective courses offered by the inbm department (2)

-Two INBM 300-level electives
+ELECTIVE COURSES OFFERED BY THE INBM DEPARTMENT (2) Two INBM 300-level electives

-An internship with transcript notation or approved field experience (This does not carry a course credit.)
+AN INTERNSHIP WITH TRANSCRIPT NOTATION OR APPROVED FIELD EXPERIENCE (This does not carry a course credit.)

 The INBM major requires core competence in mathematics.
 If a student has not scored 600 on the Math SATs or at least a 15 on the Math placement test administered by the Math Department, the student will need to strengthen their math skills in order to thrive in the major.
 The department suggests a course of self-study that includes algebra and geometry or by taking MATH 121 or 151.

 Students are eligible to declare the INBM major after successful completion of or current enrollment in at least three of the following four courses: ECON 111, ECON 112, INBM 100 and INBM 110.

-SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR
+Suggested curricular flow through the major

 First Year

-Progress in completing ECON 111, 112 INBM 100, 110 Foreign language courses
+Progress in completing ECON 111, 112

+INBM 100, 110

+Foreign language courses

 Sophomore Year

-Progress in completing 200, 220, 230, 240, and 250.
-Plan to complete at least 3 of 5 prior to studying abroad.
+Progress in completing 200, 220, 230, 240, and 250 (Plan to complete at least 3 of 5 prior to studying abroad.
+Note that we strongly encourage INBM majors to complete INBM 220 during their sophomore year and to complete it before enrolling in INBM 250.)

 Continued foreign language study

-Note that we strongly encourage INBM majors to complete INBM 220 during their sophomore year and to complete it before enrolling in INBM 250.

 Junior Year

 Majors are encouraged, but not required to study abroad for a semester or full year.
-Students may continue taking foreign language courses

-Courses in the core (when appropriate)
+Students may continue taking foreign language courses Courses in the core (when appropriate)

 Electives at the 300-level

 Senior Year

 Completion of the INBM 300-level electives (if still needed) INBM 400

-Internship:
+INTERNSHIP

 The INBM major also requires that students complete an internship.
 We recommend that students fulfill this requirement prior to their senior year.

 INBM Recommended Course Progression chart.